-Ancillary Services: the services other than scheduled energy, which are required to maintain system reliability and meet WSCC/NERC operating criteria.
-Such services include spinning, non-spinning, replacement reserves, regulation (AGC), and voltage control and black start capability.
-This additional energy can be self-provided by Load Serving Entities (LSE) on behalf of their customers
+Ancillary Services: the services provided from generation resources, other than scheduled energy production, which are required to maintain system reliability and meet WSCC/NERC operating criteria.
+Such services include spinning reserves, non-spinning reserves, replacement reserves, regulation (automatic generation control or “AGC”), and voltage control and black start capability.
+These services, and any additional energy associated with them, can be self-provided by Load Serving Entities (LSE) on behalf of their customers.

-Bi-Lateral Transaction: A transaction between two willing parties who negotiate an agreement.
-For example, the sale of electricity from an Independent Power Producer (IPP) to utility customers and other large customers is often the result of a bi-lateral transaction.
+Bilateral Transaction: A transaction between two willing parties who reach an agreement under negotiated or standardized terms.
+For example, the sale of electricity from an merchant power plant or power marketer to a utility, a direct access retail customer and other large wholesale customers often takes the form of a bilateral transaction.

-Contingency: disconnection or separation, planned or forced, of one or more components from the electric system

-Competitive Power Supplier: an entity that owns and or operates one of more independent power facilities that are not regulated under the traditional terms.
-These suppliers are regulated and monitored by the Federal Energy Regulatory Commission (FERC)

-CPUC: California Public Utilities Commission
+Contingency: the unexpected and unplanned disconnection or separation of one or more components from the electric system.
+For example, the loss of a generating unit is a “contingency” which will require the immediate use of operating reserves.
+Similarly, the failure of transmission facilities can result in “contingencies” which require rapid reconfiguration of the transmission system.
+Contingencies are reviewed during planning processes to develop a system that is robust and reliable.

+CPUC: California Public Utilities Commission, the regulatory arm of the State of California which oversees the retail operations of public utilities as defined by law.

-Day-Ahead Market: The forward market for the supply of electrical power at least 24 hours before delivery to Buyers and End-Use Customers
+Day-Ahead Market: The forward markets operated for the supply of electrical power and Ancillary Services at least 24 hours before delivery to wholesale buyers and/or retail consumers.

-Demand Side Management (DSM): Measures or programs undertaken by a utility designed to influence the level or timing of customer demands for energy in order to optimize the use of available supply resources, thus allowing suppliers to defer the purchase of additional generating capacity.
+Demand Side Management (DSM): Measures or programs undertaken by a utility or consumer designed to influence the level or timing of energy consumption in order to optimize the use of available supply resources, thus allowing suppliers to defer the purchase of additional power.

-Direct Access: Affording generators, marketers and large users of electricity the ability to receive transmission services to serve load directly without exercising the traditional method of going through the utility.
+Direct Access: Customer choice in the area of power supply.
+California’s Direct Access program allows customers to purchase power from entities other than the traditional public utility (thus ending the monopoly provision of energy) but maintains monopoly transmission and distribution services from the public utilities.
+Consumers enter agreements with “Electric Service Providers” (“ESPs”) consistent with utility tariffs approved by the CPUC.

-Emergency: Any abnormal system condition which required immediate manual or automatic action to prevent loss of load, equipment damage, or tripping of system elements which might result in cascading and to restore system operation to meet the Minimum Operating Reliability Criteria
+Emergency: Any abnormal system condition which requires immediate manual or automatic action to prevent loss of load, equipment damage, or tripping of system elements.
+System operators undertake actions during emergencies to avoid circumstances which might result in cascading outages in an attempt to restore system operation to meet the Minimum Operating Reliability Criteria.

-FERC: Federal Energy Regulatory Commission
+FERC: Federal Energy Regulatory Commission, a regulatory arm of the Federal Government which oversees transmission services and sales of power for resale as part of interstate commerce.

-Hour-Ahead Market: the electric power futures market that is established 1-hour before delivery to End-Use Customers
+Hour-Ahead Market: the market is operated to provide energy and/or Ancillary Services for scheduling with the ISO 1-hour before delivery.

-Independent Energy Producers Association (IEP): California’s oldest and leading trade association representing the interests of QF’s, new generator owners, power marketers, and project developers participating in California’s restructured energy markets.
+Independent Energy Producers Association (IEP): California’s oldest and leading trade association representing the interests of non-utility owned Qualifying Facilities (“QFs”), the owners of the older, divested power plants, power marketers, and project developers participating in California’s restructured energy markets.
 Initially established in 1982, IEP has traditionally focused on representing the interests of alternative and renewable energy projects.
-Since deregulation in 1998, IEP has represented several of the new owners of generation units acquired through divestiture.
+Since deregulation in 1998, IEP has represented several of the new owners of generation units acquired through divestiture as well as the developers of new generation projects.
 In total IEP represents over 24,000 MW of generation, nearly one-half of California’s total capacity.

-Independent Power Producer (IPP): a type of competitive power supplier.
-The term is synonymous with merchant generator, cogenerator, non-utility generator, private power producer, Qualifying Facility (QF), and exempt wholesale generator.
+Independent Power Producer (IPP): a generic term to describe non-utility owned power producers.
+The term is synonymous with merchant generators, cogenerator, non-utility generator, private power producer, Qualifying Facility (QF), and exempt wholesale generator (EWG).